MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-05-webslate-3.md

 ## Next Steps

-If you want to build and publish this tutorial project and need some guidance, you can continue on from here with the article named [Mesh 101 Chapter 5: Making your environment available for testing](../mesh-101-tutorial/mesh-101-05-make-environment-available.md).
-The process of using the Mesh Uploader to build and publish is the same--you'll just have to use an internal name and description that applies to this tutorial, not the Wind Turbines scene featured in Mesh 101.
+If you want to build and publish this tutorial project and need some guidance, you can continue on from here with this article from our Mesh 101 tutorial named [Mesh 101 Chapter 5: Making your environment available for testing](../mesh-101-tutorial/mesh-101-05-make-environment-available.md).
+The process of using the Mesh Uploader to build and publish is the same for both the Mesh 101 and Mesh 201 tutorial--you'll just have to use an internal name and description that applies to this tutorial, not the Wind Turbines scene featured in Mesh 101.